bluesky/ophyd/doc/source/area-detector.rst

 Internally, Area Detector provides a `flexible array processing pipeline <http://cars9.uchicago.edu/software/epics/pluginDoc.html>`_.
-The pipeline is made up of a number of 'plugins' which can be re-configured at runtime by setting the ``.nd_array_port`` on the plugins to the ``.port_name`` of the upstream plugin.
+The pipeline is a chain of 'plugins' which can be re-configured at runtime by setting the ``.nd_array_port`` on a downstream plugin to the ``.port_name`` of the upstream plugin.
 Internally the plugins pass data between each other by passing pointer to ``NDArray`` c++ objects (which are an array plus some meta-data).
 The arrays are allocated out of a shared pool when they are created (typically by the 'cam' plugin which wraps the detector driver) and freed when the last plugin is done with them.
 Each plugin can trigger it's children in two ways:

 - *blocking* : The next plugin is call syncronously, blocking the parent plugin until all of the (blocking) children are finished.
   This is single-threaded.
 - *non-blocking* : the pointer is put on a queue that the child consumes from.
 This allows multi-threaded processing.

-Prior to AD3-3 AD did not track if a given frame had fully propagated through the pipeline and when using non-blocking for the plugins there is a high chance of issues due to race conditions.
+This behavior is controlled by the ``.blocking_callbacks`` signal.

 The `~trigger_mixins.SingleTrigger` sets the acquire bit 'high' and then watches for it go low (indicating that acquisition is complete).
 If any of the down-stream plugins are in non-blocking mode are likely to have the following sequence of events when using the ``Stats`` plugin and taking one frame

 1. detector produces the frame
 2. puts the frame on the queue for the stats plugin to consume